ishan-backend/low-level-design-java-notes/src/tagManager/README.md

 2. Abstracting out commands in interface makes it re-usable for some new product tomorrow, lets say ProductManager class, which would like to update it as master user
    1. Thus promoting re-usability
    2. interface for receiver class -> will make implementation conducive for tagManager, productManager etc.

+**Adding Undo Commands**:
+1. Rollback commands in the same sequence